-Note.
-Dependent variable = sense of school belonging.

-Abbreviations: β, beta; SE, standard error; SES, socioeconomic status.

 DISCUSSION

-The purpose of this study was to investigate whether SES would serve as a moderator for the relationship between sense of school belonging and perceived teacher support, and sense of school belonging and exposure to bullying.
-Results revealed that SES did moderate the relationship between school belonging and teacher support, with the amount of variance in school belonging explained by teacher support being slightly higher for students of a high SES compared to students of a low SES.
-However, SES did not moderate the relationship between school belonging and exposure to bullying, as exposure to bullying explained the same amount of variance in school belonging for students of both a low and high SES.
+The purpose of this study was to investigate whether SES would serve as a moderator for the relationship between sense of school belonging and perceived teacher support and sense of school belonging and exposure to bullying.
+Results revealed that SES did not moderate the relationship between school belonging and teacher support, nor the relationship between school belonging and exposure to bullying.

 Socioeconomic Status as a Moderator

-The finding that the association between school belonging and teacher support was stronger for students of a high SES compared to students of a low SES supports past research by Cemalcilar (2010) and Yue (2017).
-Furthermore, this finding also supports Maslow’s (1943) hierarchy of needs, in the sense that when one cannot adequately meet their safety needs, their love and belongingness needs will not be as highly fulfilled.
-As previously discussed, it was suggested that because students of a low SES tend to face more barriers in meeting their safety needs compared to students of a high SES (Australian Bureau of Statistics, 2013; Boroughs et al., 2006; DeRosier & Newcity, 2005; Garcia-Reid, 2007; Kerr 2018; Meyer et al., 2014; Perkins & Taylor, 1996), perceived teacher support would not positively influence school belonging as strongly for students of a low SES in comparison to students of a high SES.
-Within the context of Maslow’s (1943) hierarchy of needs, these findings suggest that safety should be firstly promoted for students of a low SES before teacher support can be as effective as possible in increasing these students’ sense of school belonging.
-Overall, it appears that teacher support can increase all students’ sense of school belonging, although the effect is slightly greater for those of a high SES.
-However, these results should be interpreted with caution due to the low amount of variance explained.
+The finding that the association between school belonging and teacher support was not moderated by SES contrasts with past research by Cemalcilar (2010) and Yue (2017).
+However, the finding that there is a positive relationship between SES and sense of school belonging, even after accounting for teacher support and exposure to bullying and other student and school characteristics supports Maslow’s (1943) hierarchy of needs, in the sense that when one cannot adequately meet their safety needs, their love and belongingness needs will not be as highly fulfilled.
+As previously discussed, it was suggested that because students of a low SES tend to face more barriers in meeting their safety needs compared to students of a high SES (Australian Bureau of Statistics, 2013; Boroughs et al., 2006; DeRosier & Newcity, 2005; Garcia-Reid, 2007; Kerr 2018; Meyer et al., 2014; Perkins & Taylor, 1996), overall, it appears that teacher support can increase all students’ sense of school belonging for all students

-What is surprising about the current study’s findings is that the amount of variance perceived teacher support explained for sense of school belonging was particularly low for students of both a low and high SES.
-This was unexpected as past research has identified teacher support to be one of the strongest predictors for sense of school belonging (Allen et al., 2018; Garcia-Reid, 2007; Wang & Holcombe, 2010).
-It is suggested that these findings may be due to the way teacher support was conceptualised in this study.
+Past research has identified teacher support to be one of the strongest predictors for sense of school belonging (Allen et al., 2018; Garcia-Reid, 2007; Wang & Holcombe, 2010), which is consistent with the findings in this study.
 Previous definitions of teacher support describe it as including both personal and academic help (Allen et al., 2018).
-However, in the present study, the questions that the OECD (2017c) included as a measure of perceived teacher support primarily focused on perceived academic support.
-Past research (Kiefer et al., 2015) indicates that emotional support from teachers is superior in promoting students’ sense of school belonging compared to academic support.
+However, in the present study, the questions that the OECD (2017c) included as a measure of perceived teacher support primarily focused on perceived academic support, which may imply that academic support is also important, beyond personal support, although past research (Kiefer et al., 2015) indicates that emotional support from teachers is superior in promoting students’ sense of school belonging compared to academic support.
 Kiefer et al. (2015) also noted that academic support was most effective within the context of emotional support.
-The exclusion of examining emotional support from teachers in this study may account for the relatively low amount of variance perceived teacher support explained for sense of school belonging for students of both a low and high SES.
+The exclusion of examining emotional support from teachers in this study may account for the lack of differences in the strength of the relationship between perceived teacher support and sense of school belonging for students of a low and high SES.